blundell/tests-app-instrumentation-espresso/README.md

-This shows a simple project with JVM Tests / Robolectric Tests / Android Tests
+This shows a simple project with Android Espresso Tests

-Project is broken into 3 modules

-/app - with Android tests
+/app - with ActivityInstrumentationTestCase2 tests that use Espresso
-/core - pure java with JVM tests
-/robolectric-tests - only tests for the /app module

-It also has code coverage & some static analysis plugins on the core code.